 - Regulating penalty fees to deter fare evasion;

-- Gathering public feedback on any matter relating to bus, train and taxi services in Singapore; and
+- Gathering public feedback on any matter relating to bus, train, street-hail and ride-hail services in Singapore; and

 - Advising the Minister for Transport on public transport matters.